Dhanushvinayagar/Dhanushvinayagar/README.md

-- 👋 Hi, I’m @Dhanushvinayagar
+- 👋 Hi, I’m @DhanushKandasamy
 - 👀 I’m interested in programming and web development.
 - 📫 You can reach me through dhanush22092002@gmail.com and Linkedin profile :https://www.linkedin.com/in/dhanush-k-873523239